hackita02/python-file-information-by-extensions-standard-library-yotammanor/README.md

  * Output should be sorted by extension using string (lexical) order.
  * When no parameter is supplied the following should be displayed:

-        :::text
     usage: ext_info.py path
     displays number of files and total size of files per extension in the specified path.

  * (This exercise scope is standard library modules, and not 3rd party packages)